palpen/intro-ml-ws/README.md

 https://www.kaggle.com/wordsforthewise/lending-club

-The workshop is split into 3 sessions the will cover the main parts of a standard data science machine learning development lifecycle
+The workshop is split into 3 sessions that will cover the key parts of a standard data science / machine learning development lifecycle.
+These broadly include

-!!!
+* Setting up your development environment
+* Analyzing your dataset
+* Feature engineering
+* Training, validating, and evaluating models
+* Model interpretation

-## Setting up development environment
+## Setting up your development environment

 ### Windows